Profpatsch/dotfiles/README.md

 They are managed with [GNU stow][stow].
 To try out the config files for one program, pull the repo, cd into it and type `stow <name of program>`.
 It will inform you if there are existing config files you need to backup.
+Dotfiles with sensitive contents are in a different repo, managed with stow as well, meaning some parts of a working config might be missing here.

 I’m a native user of the [neo layout][neowiki], so some shortcuts could reflect that. ([Neo homepage][neo] (German))  On another note, why are you still typing